sethmachine/universal-sound-board/README.md

 {"audioMixerId":1}
 ```

 This audio mixer ID will be needed to reference the sink we've just setup (which is the Bose Headset in this case with the particular audio format we chose).
+Note it is possible you could get a different ID back.

 We can double-check the sink has been persisted through another request to the server which lists all installed audio devices.
 Note that installed devices here refers to audio devices setup with the server (separate from the actual audio devices installed on your computer).